Fitzgerald Surveying Services

 What Is a Snagging List?

-A snagging list (or snag list) is a written record of all defects, unfinished work, and poor finishes in a new home.
+snagging list (or snag list) is a written record of all defects, unfinished work, and poor finishes in a new home.
 It acts like a punch list of everything the developer needs to fix before or shortly after you take ownership.

-A snag is any issue that falls below the standard you should reasonably expect or does not match your contract.
+snag is any issue that falls below the standard you should reasonably expect or does not match your contract.
 Snags can range from minor to serious:

 • Cosmetic snags: Paint splashes, scuffs, scratched surfaces, incomplete decoration.